Airlines slash schedules, jobs and pay after new travel restrictions

 “Rating stability will increasingly rely on the company continuing to adjust its cost base to offset potential further material revenue erosion and limit cash outflows if the reduction in demand continues beyond the next few months,” S&P said.

-Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; additional reporting by Paulina Duran in Sydney; Editing by Lincoln Feast and Christopher Cushing
+Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; additional reporting by Paulina Duran in Sydney; Editing by Lincoln Feast, Christopher Cushing and Gerry Doyle